-Term Description Deadline for Must achieve Commercial Operation within 24 months of CPUC approval.
-One 6 Commercial month extension permitted for certain permitting or interconnection delays, or Operation force majeure Performance Assurance Minimum deliveries of: 140% of expected annual net energy production based on two years of rolling production for as-available non-peaking projects.
+Term Description Deadline for Commercial Must achieve Commercial Operation within 24 months of CPUC approval.
+One 6 month extension permitted for certain permitting or interconnection delays, or force Operation majeure Performance Assurance Minimum deliveries of: 140% of expected annual net energy production based on two years of rolling production for as-available non-peaking projects.
 160% of expected annual net energy production based on two years of rolling production for as-available peaking projects.
 90% of expected annual net energy production based on one year of rolling production for baseload projects.
-Note: no minimum guaranteed energy performance requirement for small hydro Resource Adequacy/Full Capacity Deliverability Status Seller must apply for deliverability as soon as possible (but not required as part of bid) if bidder is selecting FCDS pricing. -Full capacity deliverability status is not a condition precedent to commercial operation For FCDS projects, the PPA will contain TOD factors that include the value of FCDS.
+Note: no minimum guaranteed energy performance requirement for small hydro Resource Adequacy/Full Capacity Deliverability Status Seller must apply for deliverability as soon as possible (but not required as part of bid) if bidder is selecting FCDS pricing.
+Seller must receive FINAL deliverability studies (e.g. Final Phase II deliverability studies) Full capacity deliverability status is not a condition precedent to commercial operation For FCDS projects, the PPA will contain TOD factors that include the value of FCDS.
 The TOD adjusted price will be reduced by a Deliverability Value until the project achieves FCDS.
 Once the project achieves FCDS, the Deliverability Value will be added back to the TOD-adjusted price.
 FCDS projects must achieved FCDS no later than Jan.
-1, 2022 -For Energy Only projects, the PPA will contain TOD factors that do not include the value of FCDS.
+1, 2022 For Energy Only projects, the PPA will contain TOD factors that do not include the value of FCDS.